focat69/SkiddyKit/README.md

 - ### 💬 Join Discord : [SkiddyKit Dumps](https://discord.gg/ZfJAbteux7)

-### 📌: Public  !
+### 📌: Public Tools !
-`SOURCE CODE , PRIVATE CHEAT , SPOOFER , JOIN DISCORD`
+`SOURCE CODE , PUBLIC TOOLS , PYTHON , JOIN DISCORD`
-#### Read more details here.
-[Information](https://github.com/Cloud-Official/Product)

-- It is safe and can be played on the main account.
-- You can request the features you want.
-(Which features are not safe? we will remind you)
-- After sales service which you don't have to worry about
+- It is safe; we do not log anything from our users.
+- Our source code is public, for anyone to see.

 ### 🛑: ToS

 - We will not be held responsible for anything you do with this product.
 - Educational purposes only.
-- We have the right to blacklist you at any point.
+- We have the right to blacklist you from ur premium version at any point.

 ---